jrhamilton/bc_sales/README.md

 ## The following describes the Dataset
+    - name: bcsales
+        * description: >
+            - Dataset after PySpark Transformations.
-        * olumns:
+        * columns:
             - name: intId
                 * A float number cut from _id.
             - name: _id
                 * A long reference the Artist name and extra identification.
             - This column was split and the number format at the beginning was copied and used as the 'intId'.
             - name: datetime
             - name: country_code
+                * Two letter country code
             - name: ST
             - name: IT
             - name: item_price
             - name: amount_paid_usd
                 * Amount paid by the customer
             - name: art_id
             - name: releases
             - name: artist_name
                 * Artist name we use for our data ingestion.
             - name: album_title
             - name: cc_ref
-            * A iterative number given to the list of countries.
+                * An iterative number given to the list of countries.
                     - We first take Distinct countries from the Dataset and then create a suparate table - country_code_ref as a lookup table.
-                This `cc_ref` is used as `RANGE_BUCKET` so that we can partition based off of country.
+                    -  This `cc_ref` is used as `RANGE_BUCKET` so that we can partition based off of distinct country.

     - name: country_code_ref
-        description: >
+        * description: >
-          A Reference to the RANGE_BUCKET id (cc_ref) as a lookup for country_code.
+            - A Reference to the RANGE_BUCKET id (cc_ref) as a lookup for country_code.
-        columns:
+        * columns:
             - name: count
             - name: contry_code
             - name: cc_ref
+                * The country iterative id used for RANGE_BUCKET purposes.

 ### Spark as a Data Transformation
 PySpark is used for transforming data.